When A Car Accident Causes Us To Lose Someone We Love

 If your loved one died in a car accident in Florida due to someone else’s negligence, you have the right to take legal action.
 You and other surviving family members can bring a wrongful death car accident lawsuit against the party (or parties) responsible for the death.
-While the lawsuit cannot change the tragedy that your family has suffered, it can lead to compensation that will help you to move on with your lives.
+While the lawsuit cannot change the tragedy that your family has suffered, it can lead to compensation that will help you move on with your lives.

-At Englander Peebles, we understand the grief, anger, and confusion that families experience in the aftermath of a loved one’s death.
+At Englander Peebles, we understand the grief, anger and confusion that families experience in the aftermath of a loved one’s death.
 We can handle all aspects of your case from start to finish and aggressively pursue the compensation that your family deserves.
 Insurance companies know that our law firm will never back down from a courtroom battle.

-Causes of Wrongful Death Car Accidents in Florida
+Causes Of Wrongful Death Car Accidents In Florida

 - Aggressive driving (such as tailgating or running through red lights)

 - Distracted driving